2026 in Oktagon MMA: Oktagon 82: Engizek vs. Jotko

-Oktagon 82: Engizek vs. Jotko will be a mixed martial arts event held by Oktagon MMA on January 17, 2026, in Düsseldorf, Germany.
+Oktagon 82: Engizek vs. Jotko was a mixed martial arts event held by Oktagon MMA on January 17, 2026, in Düsseldorf, Germany.

 Background

-The final round of Oktagon Middleweight Tournament between the current Oktagon Middleweight Champion Kerim Engizek and Krzysztof Jotko is expected to headline the event.
+In the final of Oktagon Middleweight Tournament bout between the current Oktagon Middleweight Champion Kerim Engizek and Krzysztof Jotko headlined the event.

+A middleweight bout between Dominik Humburger and Jamie Cordero was scheduled for this event.
+However, Cordero withdrew from the bout due to an injury and was replaced by David Zawada.
+In turn, Humburger had to withdraw from the bout due to health reasons and was replaced by Daniel Ligocki.
+On January 11, the promotion announced that Humburger will return at Oktagon 87 on April 25.

 Bonus awards

-The following fighter will receive €5,000 bonus.
+The following fighter received €5,000 bonus.